nanoporegenomics/napu_wf/README.md

-CARD Nanopore Varaint Calling and Assmebly Workflows
+CARD Nanopore Varaint Calling and Assembly Workflows
 ===================================================

 This repository contains pieplines for variant calling and de novo assembly of ONT data,